AnyChart/docs.anychart.com/Stock_Charts/Quick_Start.md

 	chart.plot(0).ohlc(mapping);
 ```
 <br>
-No matter how many plots with or without series you create, all of them are scrolled together, because they all are bound to one X axis.
+No matter how many plots with or without series you create, all of them are scrolled together, because they all are bound to one X scale.

 ###4.
 Create a chart
 Add the JavaScript tag `<script>` with the following code anywhere in the page.